To get the index we compare the characteristics of video cards and their relative prices.

 Relative perfomance

-Overall Radeon R9 Fury performance compared to nearest competitors among desktop video cards.
+Radeon R9 Fury's performance compared to nearest competitors among desktop video cards.

 NVIDIA equivalent

-We believe that the nearest equivalent to Radeon R9 Fury from NVIDIA is GeForce GTX 1060 3 GB, which is nearly equal in speed and higher by 1 position in our rating.
+According to our data, the closest NVIDIA alternative to Radeon R9 Fury is GeForce GTX 1060 3 GB, which is nearly equal in speed and lower by 1 position in our ranking.

 Here are some closest NVIDIA rivals to Radeon R9 Fury: